 Split's Diocletian's Palace streets are free to explore 24/7 — the underground cellars (€12) add important context but the palace itself needs no ticket

-What is the best time of year to visit attractions in Croatia?
+When is the best season to visit attractions in Croatia?

 May-June and September-October for optimal combination of warm weather, manageable crowds, and reasonable prices.
 July-August for beach maximum but extreme crowds at Dubrovnik.